naushadmohammed/take-home-assignment/README.md

 Please implement the stories below, including a few tests for the back-end, in one of the following languages:

-- Back-end: GRPC, using Kotlin, Go.
+- Back-end: gRPC, using Kotlin, Go.
-- Front-end: GRPC, React.
+- Front-end: gRPC, React.

 If you use any dependencies, please add the associate containers to the project.